zchyde/brooklinebooksmith.com/_drafts/pride-2016-adult.md

 [GOOD BOOKS SUCH AS:]

+Here in the bookstore it's a good time to&nbsp;

 You can find more on Boston's Pride festivities on the Boston Pride organization's [website](http://www.bostonpride.org/).

 By the way: if Barbra Streisand's voice is blasting through your mind for the rest of the day with relentless vigor, I'm not sorry.